antor44/livestream_video/README.md

 **Q: Why is the program not working?**

-A: There could be various reasons.
-This script/program depends on other Linux programs and their libraries, such as whisper.cpp and mpv.
-The main executable of whisper.cpp, which is the primary example, should be compiled and placed in the same directory as the script livestream_video.sh.
-By default, the executable should be named 'main'.
-Additionally, it is necessary the Whisper model file from OpenAI in the "models" directory with the correct format and name, as specified in the Whisper.cpp repository.
-This can be done using terminal commands like one of the following examples:
+A: There could be various reasons why the script/program is not functioning correctly.
+It relies on other Linux programs and their libraries, such as whisper.cpp and mpv.
+The main executable of whisper.cpp, the primary example, needs to be compiled and placed in the same directory as playlist4whisper and the script livestream_video.sh.
+By default, this executable should be named 'main'.
+Additionally, it is crucial to have the Whisper model file from OpenAI in the "models" directory, following the correct format and name as specified in the Whisper.cpp repository.
+This task can be accomplished using terminal commands, for example:

 make tiny.en